johotpocket/pet-quester/README.md

 ##### NavBar
 Creating the NavBar is similar to our page routes
 - Make a file in `src` folder named `NavBar.js`
-- Need to require `link`, since we will be using links to acces our pages
+- Need to require `link`, since we will be using links to access our pages
 ```js
  import { Link } from 'react-router';
 ```